All dentists spend a considerable time in their university training learning about the inside of your teeth.

-What happens when the nerve in the tooth 'dies' or you get an abscess?
+What happens when the pulp or nerve inside the tooth 'dies' or you get an abscess?

 Common causes of pulp damage: